Bill Gross recommended Treasury Inflation Protected Securities as U.S. five-year yields lagged behind the inflation rate by the most in six months.

 Treasuries rose yesterday, pushing the yield down two basis points, or 0.02 percentage point.
 President Barack Obama said a Republican offer on averting the so-called fiscal cliff of pending tax increases and spending cuts doesn’t go far enough, supporting demand for the relative safety of debt.

 Economic growth may be less than 2 percent in the U.S. and other developed nations, Gross wrote yesterday in his monthly investment outlook on the Newport Beach, California-based company’s website.
 Efforts to spur the expansion may send 10- to 30-year yields higher over the next several years, he wrote.

-Gross increased holdings of U.S. government and Treasury debt in Pimco’s $285 billion Total Return Fund (PTTRX) to 24 percent of assets last month from 20 percent in September, according to a report on the money manager’s website.
+Gross increased holdings of U.S. government and Treasury debt in Pimco’s $285 billion Total Return Fund (PTTRX:US) to 24 percent of assets last month from 20 percent in September, according to a report on the money manager’s website.
 The category includes TIPS.
 Mortgages remained the fund’s largest holding at 47 percent.
 Pimco is a unit of the Munich-based insurer Allianz SE.
 (ALV)